Many nursing homes ask residents to waive legal rights as part of the admissions process. This is wrong and should be prohibited nationwide.

 - That the health care provider makes sure the resident acknowledges “that he or she understands the agreement.”

 Sounds good, right?
 But, the proposal doesn’t address either intimidation or expedience.
 What if the resident or family, in full knowledge of what they are being asked to do, signs anyway because they are afraid to say “no?”
 How does one tell if the resident – elderly, frail, frightened, perhaps suffering from dementia or Alzheimer’s – truly understands what he or she is signing, and his or her options?

 As a nursing home lawyer, I see the solution as pretty simple: Prohibit arbitration agreements entirely.

 To allow nursing homes to present even “voluntary” binding arbitration agreements is to put residents and their families in a lose-lose position.
 Why would the government even consider for a moment eroding an injured citizen’s right to sue?

 Fortunately, the CMS proposal has not been finalized.
 Also, Congress is looking at laws that would prohibit the agreements outright.
 So there’s still hope that binding arbitrations in nursing home admissions practices will be barred nationally.

 Civil Justice System Protects Us All

 The Civil Justice System exists to protect the rights of victims.
 It has worked for decades to level the playing field between victims of preventable injury, abuse, neglect or recklessness, and those responsible.
 It is the only way injured citizens can hold those who harmed them accountable, and receive fair compensation for their losses.
 Any attempt to circumvent this right should be opposed vigorously by all of us.

-If a loved one has been injured in a nursing home contact a skilled personal injury attorney in Boston today for a free consultation.
+If a loved one has been injured in a nursing home contact one of our skilled personal injury attorneys today for a free, no-obligation consultation.